 However, once you grind them, they are going to change the flavor profile of your dishes very fast literally.

 so, always use as little as possible otherwise, you are going to end up giving your dishes a slightly bitter taste.

 Ground Fenugreek Substitute

-In a later section, I’m going to show you what to use in order to replace fenugreek leaves, but for now, I’m going to reveal to you the most important fenugreek seeds substitutes you can use that are available yearlong and can give you a similar taste to that of fenugreek seeds.
+In a later section, I’m going to show you what to use to replace fenugreek leaves.
+Still, for now, I’m going to reveal to you the most important fenugreek seeds substitutes you can use that are available yearlong and can give you a similar taste to that of fenugreek seeds.

 Both fenugreek and maple syrup share a common chemical compound called sotolone as mentioned before, it’s the one responsible for the distinctive fenugreek and maple syrup aroma.

-Adding one tablespoon of maple syrup to your dishes will give them a distinctive fenugreek aroma, but it will fade very quickly, this is why you need to only add maple syrup at the end of the preparation.
+Adding one tablespoon of maple syrup to your dishes will give them a distinctive fenugreek aroma.
+Still, it will fade very quickly; this is why you need only to add maple syrup at the end of the preparation.

-However, be careful, maple syrup tastes very sweet, so, if you are making a salty dish or anything spicy, it will literally change the way your food taste.
+However, be careful; maple syrup tastes very sweet, so if you are making a salty dish or anything spicy, it will change the way your food taste.

-Maple syrup is in my opinion the best substitute for fenugreek, and although many articles are going to suggest combining it with mustard seeds for example or other spice, I really feel that using it alone at the end of your dishes is going to do the trick and is largely going to overpower their aromas with the distinctive fenugreek taste more.
+I feel that using it alone at the end of your dishes is going to do the trick and is largely going to overpower their aromas with the distinctive fenugreek taste more.